nabildridi/SpringBootGenericPagingFilteringForPrimengTable/README.md

-# Spring Boot generic paging, sorting and filtering for PrimeNg tables
+# Spring Boot generic paging, sorting and filtering for PrimeNg tables (V 4.0)

+## What's new in version 4.0?
+ - Primeng 11 came with many changes in the table component : a date filter was added and the text filter can now have multiple rules, this version take account of those changes
+ - This project is compatible with the table component of both v10 and v11 of Primeng

 ## Goal of the project